gear-foundation/gear-wiki/docs/node/backup-restore.md

 ### Chains

 The node can connect to different chains.
-The chain can be chosen using the `--chain` argument.
-The default value is the staging network.
+The chain can be selected using the `--chain` argument.
+The default chain is the staging test network at the moment.
 Its data is located in `gear-node/chains/staging_testnet` directory.

 If you start the node with the `--dev` argument, the virtual network in development mode will run with the data stored in the `gear-node/chains/dev` directory.

 ### Database

 The database keeps the blockchain state in the local node storage.
 It synchronizes with other nodes over a peer-to-peer protocol.
-One can choose the DB format using `--database` argument.
-Possible options:
+One can choose the DB format using the `--database` argument.
+Possible options are:

 - `rocksdb` (default): use RocksDB as database engine, data is stored in `<chain>/db/full` subdirectory.
 - `paritydb`: use ParityDB as database engine, data is stored in `<chain>/paritydb/full` subdirectory.